djtaube/LiaScript/electronic-signature-101.md

 * You could require the use of authentication prior to signing of the agreement.
 Authentication with a username and password would provide greater assurance than just emailing a document with a signature mark.
 * The process documentation, technical configuration, and the records of authentication would be associated with the record to reasonably demonstrate it was the act of the individual.
 * A risk is that basic authentication of username and password is known to be weak to compromise through phishing attacks.
 If the agreement warranted a greater assurance, multi-factor authentication could be additionally required.

+**Example: Event Space Agreement**

+Consider a scenario where you provide event space for parties.
+You want to have your space agreement available on a website so customers can easily submit their request.
+They simply fill out a web form with the information and submit it.

+In your agreement you include terms that cover prohibited activities, liabilities, and insurance.
+The terms of the agreement manage certain risks.
+You reduce the likelihood of dangerous activities by communicating they are prohibited and you reduce the impact by establishing the outcomes if the requestor violates the terms.

+Now consider a situation where the requestor violates the terms and physical damage occurs to their space.
+You have an assessment done and send them a bill for your losses.
+They refuse that they are responsibile and deny that they ever agreed such terms.

+This would almost certainly be a situation to involve property insurance and an attorney.
+You provide evidence of how your form meets the legal requirements for electronic signature as well as supporting information such as the IP address that submitted the form and the email address where a copy of the terms were sent.

 ### Scenario 2: Annual Performance Evaluation
 Moderate Risk.